the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Second, you have to check if there are already old hits.
 When the page is 0, it is a new search request from `componentDidMount()` or `onSearchSubmit()`.
 The hits are empty.
 But when you click the "More" button to fetch paginated data the page isn't 0.
 It is the next page.
 The old hits are already stored in your state and thus can be used.

-Third, you don't want to overwrite the old hits.
+Third, you don't want to override the old hits.
 You can merge old and new hits from the recent API request.
 The merge of both lists can be done with the JavaScript ES6 array spread operator.

 Fourth, you set the merged hits and page in the internal component state.